liguowang/CrossMap/docs/index.rst

 ==============  =========================================================================================
 Input_format        Output_format
 ==============  =========================================================================================
-BED             BED (Genome coordinates will be updated to the target assembly) BAM             BAM (Genome coordinates, header section, all SAM flags, insert size will be updated accordingly) CRAM			BAM (require pysam >= 0.8.2)
+BED             BED (Genome coordinates will be updated) BAM             BAM (Genome coordinates, header section, all SAM flags, insert size will be updated) CRAM			BAM (require pysam >= 0.8.2)
-SAM             SAM (Genome coordinates, header section, all SAM flags, insert size will be updated accordingly) Wiggle          BigWig
+SAM             SAM (Genome coordinates, header section, all SAM flags, insert size will be updated) Wiggle          BigWig
 BigWig          BigWig
-GFF		        GFF (Genome coordinates will be updated to the target assembly) GTF             GTF (Genome coordinates will be updated to the target assembly) VCF             VCF (Genome coordinates and reference alleles will be updated to the target assembly)
+GFF		        GFF (Genome coordinates will be updated to the target assembly) GTF             GTF (Genome coordinates will be updated to the target assembly) VCF             VCF (header section, Genome coordinates, reference alleles will be updated) GVCF			GVCF (header section, Genome coordinates, reference alleles will be updated) MAF				MAF (Genome coordinates and reference alleles will be updated)
 ==============  =========================================================================================